dotnet/docs/docs/standard/base-types/parsing-datetime.md

 ms.author: "ronpet"
 manager: "wpickett"
 ---
-# Parsing Date and Time Strings in the .NET Framework
+# Parsing Date and Time Strings in .NET
 Parsing methods convert the string representation of a date and time to an equivalent <xref:System.DateTime> object.
 The <xref:System.DateTime.Parse%2A> and <xref:System.DateTime.TryParse%2A> methods convert any of several common representations of a date and time.
 The <xref:System.DateTime.ParseExact%2A> and <xref:System.DateTime.TryParseExact%2A> methods convert a string representation that conforms to the pattern specified by a date and time format string.
 (See the topics on [standard date and time format strings](../../../docs/standard/base-types/standard-date-and-time-format-strings.md) and [custom date and time format strings](../../../docs/standard/base-types/custom-date-and-time-format-strings.md).)

  Parsing is influenced by the properties of a format provider that supplies information such as the strings used for date and time separators, and the names of months, days, and eras.
 The format provider is the current <xref:System.Globalization.DateTimeFormatInfo> object, which is provided implicitly by the current thread culture or explicitly by the <xref:System.IFormatProvider> parameter of a parsing method.
 For the <xref:System.IFormatProvider> parameter, specify a <xref:System.Globalization.CultureInfo> object, which represents a culture, or a <xref:System.Globalization.DateTimeFormatInfo> object.